seifeldin1/Hospital-Information-System/README.md

 - Patient registration and management
 - Doctor management
 - Feedback collection and management
-- Secure authentication using JSON Web Tokens (JWT)
+- Secure authentication and authorization using JSON Web Tokens (JWT) -

 ## Prerequisites